 For details of this battle and Battery Erie: Corregidor, Battery Erie

 Fuse Setter.
 The island came under heavy and continuous artillery and air bombardment.
 My cousin Edward Lee was a fuse setter in the 60th Anti-Aircraft Batallion, Coast Artillery Corps, Battery B (nicknamed Boston) Click Here for Details.
 The 60th Coast Artillery (AA) (60th CA), during the World War II era, was part of USAFFE’s Harbor Defenses of Manila and Subic Bays, under the Philippine Coast Artillery Command.
 This anti-aircraft unit was to provide air defense over Manila Bay and the southern tip of the Bataan Peninsula.
 The 60th CA was equipped with 3 inch guns (an older model with a vertical range of 8,200 m), 37 mm guns, 50 -caliber machine guns and 60-inch Sperry searchlights.
 The task of the fuse setter was described by Paul Alexa, WWII veteran from Ohio.
 “And then he would give the command to the gun sergeant to commence firing, and then the loaders would take the gun -- we had a proximity fuse which had a little radar in it, and it had a vial of acid in it.
 And as it went through the lands and groove of the guns, centrifugal force would break the vial of acid and it would start a little radar and it would start to put out a signal.
 It was proximity.
 When it got close to the target, it would explode.
 It was a very good device.
-(The proximity fuse would not have been available to Edward, it was a later development in the war.)
+(The proximity fuse would not have been available to Edward Lee, it was a later development in the war.)
 The other way when we were using the mechanical fuse, the loader -- one of the loaders -- the gun would be sandbagged in a circle.
 And the shells were laid on the sandbags all the way in a circle so that the loaders just have to reach over, have a shell available.
 Well, the loader would pick it up and put it in the fuse setter device.
 And the fuse setter would then crank a handle, and he would crank the number of seconds that would be required for that shell to reach the target.(Length of fuse determine when the shell exploded.)
 And then -- one of the ammunition guys, he would put the shell on the breech of the gun.
 The loader would put it on the breech of the gun, and the gunner would be standing on the side, usually a corporal.
 And with the help of the loader, because sometimes you'd be at almost a 90-degree angle with a 65-inch shell, two men would have to push it up into the breech.
 And once it got into the breech and the breech block closed, he'd stand aside and pull the lanyard, and the gun would fire.
-The gun would eject the shell automatically in front of the fuse setter out to the front of the gunner, and the gunner would kick it out.
+The gun would eject the spent shell automatically in front of the fuse setter out to the front of the gunner, and the gunner would kick it out.
 Kick it out of the way.
 Usually good gunners could kick it out over the guys' heads.
 Then another shell would be placed in there.”

 Surrender & Imprisonment.
-When it became clear that the Japanese would eventually take the island MacArthur and his staff left for Australia vowing to return.
+When it became clear that the Japanese would eventually take the island, MacArthur and his staff left for Australia vowing to return.
 Many on the island felt abandon and were very critical of MacArthur and later decisions by the Pacific Command not to rescue them.
 Edward was captured on May 7, 1942 by a Japanese ground unit.
 The Bataan Death March had occurred before his surrender.
 He was moved to Camp Three Cabanatuan, Philippine Islands until 29 January 1943.
 Edward adds a comment about Cabanatuan Camps, “We raised sweet potatoes and all we got were the vines to eat.
 That was at Cabanatuan Camp 1.
 In Camp 3 we were in prison about 1 month, all sick.
 (Beriberi, a result of thiamine (B1) deficiency from lack of unrefined cereals.
 Symptoms include weight loss, weakness & pain in limbs, edema and irregular heart rate.)
 The Japanese fed us fish soup, more worms than fish in it, this was to build us up so we could go to work.”
 From there he was moved to Camp 12, Liba, P. I. until about September 5, 1943.
 He then returned to Camp One Cabanatuan, P. I. until 6 March 1944.

-With other prisoners he is put on a ship for transport to the mainland of Japan.
+With other prisoners he was put on a ship for transport to the mainland of Japan.
 The ship was the Taikoku Maru (Later sunk, 17 May 1944 by US Submarine Sand Lance, SS381 at 14'58"N-144'49"E.).
 It carried 308 Men for 17 days, fortunately no deaths en route.
 This was a very dangerous voyage, since Allied submarines sunk many of these transport ships without knowing that often 1000s of POWs were aboard.
 Lt.
 Colonel Arthur G. Christensen describes below the trip which included Edward Lee:

 Transport from Cabanatuan, P.I., to Japan